 Saturday Evening: Dinner and exploring in Criccieth

-Return to Criccieth, only a fifteen-minute drive from Portmeirion, for dinner at The Castle Inn, a nearby pub which serves huge portions of hearty, delicious pub grub.
+Return to Criccieth, only a fifteen-minute drive from Portmeirion, for dinner at The Castle Inn, a nearby pub that serves huge portions of hearty, delicious pub grub.

-After eating yourself silly, why not take the opportunity to explore the town as the sun sets.
+After eating yourself silly, why not take the opportunity to explore the town as the sunsets.
 Criccieth boasts two beaches, separated by the impressive Criccieth Castle.